Fresh Breath for Dogs

 2. VOHC-Accepted Supplement

 If you can't brush daily, functional supplements are a solid backup.
 Look for the Veterinary Oral Health Council (VOHC) seal.
-These products including specific dental diets and powder are clinically proven to reduce plaque or tartar.
+VOHC-accepted products, including specific dental diets and powders, have submitted evidence for helping control plaque or tartar.

 The Convenience Trap: What Doesn't Always Work